MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

 ## Update usage metrics report credentials

-Use the following procedure to take over a Usage Metrics Report dataset and update the credentials.
+If Dataset Owners in your workspace leave, are no longer a part of your organization or if the credentials get expired, the datasets may become stale and refreshes may fail.
+In such cases, you can use the following procedure to take over a Usage Metrics Report dataset and update the credentials.

 >[!NOTE]
 > Updating credentials doesn't apply to My Workspace, because each user owns their own My Workspace, and they never need to transfer ownership of the dataset.